-The 'sweeps' represent a period of time when Nielsen ratings are collected to provide a basis for negotiations between broadcasters and advertisers, and are subsequently utilised in order to make predictions on potential audience size and demographics for that broadcaster in the future.
+The 'sweeps' represent a period of time when Nielsen ratings42 are collected to provide a basis for negotiations between broadcasters and advertisers, and are subsequently utilised in order to make predictions on potential audience size and demographics for that broadcaster in the future.
 Television audiences are measured via a sample (from which, more broad assumptions are made) according to which broadcaster they are tuned in to during certain times of the day, week and year, and advertising is sold accordingly.
 Higher ratings allow broadcasters to justify more profitable advertising slots, and the revenue from which can be subsequently invested into new productions.
 In America, there are four sweeps each year corresponding with each 'season'.
 Eileen Meehan delves further into how the advertising model works, explaining that 'programmes must meet advertisers' preferences in terms of ratings, share and demographics', and that 'that success is key to network decisions about renewing, reformulating or cancelling a show'.
+43 Curtin and Shattuc explain that 'in order to gauge the value of the commercial time that they sell, television services must demonstrate the size and composition of their audiences'.
+44 Douglas Gomery observes that major corporations want to reach as many people as they can in their national advertising.
+In the spring before the TV season (September-May) begins they thus line up to up the ante for what they believe will be the most watched programmes, based upon history and pitches by the networks.
+This is called up-front market and it can total into the billions of dollars spent even before the programme airs.
+Usually, the networks provide a guaranteed minimum audience, and if this is not met run the advertisements for free until the size of the promised audience is reached.45

-&lt;sup>42 The television audience measurement system in the US.
+42 The television audience measurement system in the US.

-&lt;sup>43 Eileen R. Meehan, 'The Ratings System and Its Effects', in The Television History Book, ed. by Michele Hilmes (London: BFI, 2003), p.
+43 Eileen R. Meehan, 'The Ratings System and Its Effects', in The Television History Book, ed. by Michele Hilmes (London: BFI, 2003), p.
 129.